Freeseer/freeseer/source/contribute/packaging.rst

 Windows
 -------

-In order to package for Windows, you require setuptools.
-Be sure to install the right version for your version of python.
+In order to package for Windows, you require a few tools that will enable you to generate a package that contains all prerequisites for Freeseer.
+Since the required software is downloaded and packaged manually, this process will need to be done for every dependency change or Freeseer version update.

 a) Build Freeseer using the instructions in the README.txt file
-b) Create an RPM package by typing:
+b) Create an MSI package by typing:

   python setup.py bdist_wininst